 As a follow-up to the Roasted Flour Snickerdoodles, here’s a recipe for Roasted Flour Chocolate Chip Cookies.
-These are big, fat cookies made with milk.
+These are big, fat cookies.
 I put the mascara in the photo to show scale.

 Here’s a picture of the cross-section, which in this case is a little over baked.
 Usually the insides look a a tad bit more dough-y than this one, which is not to say this cookie didn’t taste great!

 Also, since making this cookie I’ve changed the recipe a bit.
 Instead of using 100% roasted flour, I use part roasted flour (bread flour) and part all-purpose.

 You can make these without roasting the flour, but you may not get quite as round a cookie.
 Or you may.
 Chilling the dough will definitely help prevent spread as well, but roasting the flour is what really makes a different.
 Here’s a picture of a cookie made with roasted flour vs. one made with just a mixture of plain bread

 Update: This latest rendition.
 I only make these using gram measurements and haven’t really tested with volume only.
 Making any sort of changes to this recipe changes the texture and shape of the cookie which makes it even more fun to play with!
 You can increase or decrease the sugar by a few grams for more spread, fiddle around with different proportions of flour, or use a mixture of egg and yolk rather than just beaten egg.
 Also, keep in mind that roasted flour loses moisture.
 In my experience, 140 grams of flour is reduced to 128 grams after roasting, so it loses about 8% of its weight.

 - 94 grams roasted, sifted bread flour

 - 72 grams plain all-purpose flour (or you can just use more un-roasted bread)

 - 1/4 teaspoon baking soda